How old can a plant be?

-The person standing at the foot of this giant sequoia show just how enormous the tree is.
+The people standing at the foot of this giant sequoia show just how enormous the tree is.
 Some early seed plants also grew very large.

 - Most vascular plants are seed plants, or spermatophytes.
 They reproduce with seeds and pollen.